sam-caldwell/packer-automation/docs/windows/notes_about_supported_environments.md

 ## Windows Updates

 * The scripts in this repo will install all Windows updates – by default – during Windows Setup.
-This is a _very_ time consuming process, depending on the age of the OS and the quantity of updates released since the last service pack.
+This is a _very_ time-consuming process, depending on the age of the OS and the quantity of updates released since the last service pack.
 You might want to do yourself a favor during development and disable this functionality, by commenting out the `WITH WINDOWS UPDATES`